The world expectation is that Christmas is white and pristine – everywhere!

 I suspect, just like everywhere else everyone eats far more than they need!

-Wine and beer are usually part of the day’s celebrations, sometimes we make a sangria or a fruit punch and almost always we spend the afternoon in the pool relaxing in an over-stuffed blimp-like state.
+Wine and beer are usually part of the day’s celebrations.
+Sometimes we make a sangria or a fruit punch and almost always we spend the afternoon in the pool relaxing in an over-stuffed blimp-like state.

-Traditionally in England and Europe, Boxing Day was the day after Christmas day when affluent households gave gifts to their staff and allowed them to have a day of leave to spend with their families.
+It’s a designated public holiday but has no special meaning for us, however we’re very grateful for the additional public holiday!
+Traditionally in England and Europe, Boxing Day was the day after Christmas day when affluent households gave gifts to their staff allowing them to have a day of leave to spend with their families.